RxLaboratory/Ramses/src-docs/docs/components/addons/index.md

 Ramses comes with some add-ons to be used in your creative applications (*Blender*, *Maya*, *After Effects*...).
 They are basic add-ons to demonstrate some capabilities of Ramses for file versionning and asset management, and can be used as templates to develop your own add-ons working with Ramses.

-They will be developed one after each other, and you're welcome to contribute with your own!
+They will be developed one at a time, and you're welcome to contribute with your own!

 Here are some guidelines and descriptions about how these add-ons should work.
 We're trying to apply the same guidelines to all host applications for a unified experience.
 These add-ons should use the provided [*Scripting API*](../../dev/add-ons-reference/index.md) available at first in *Python* and *Adobe ExtendsScript*.